reels-research/iOS-Private-Frameworks/README.md

-# iOS-Private-Frameworks
- Apple's iOS Private Frameworks
+# iOS Private Framework
+This repo contains reversed-engendered private frameworks used by Apple in iOS.

+## Why?
+For research purposes 🙂

+## Enjoy!